Camil0086/Camil0086.github.io/docs/Markdown.md

 * New line and paragraph examples [Additional content](moreInfo.md)

-Happy sounds of nearby funfair mixed with crickets and owl hoots spread through the clear sky night.
+Happy sounds of nearby funfair mixed with crickets and owl hoots spread through the clear night sky.
 "...
 I always thought they were lighthouses..." - said River to Johnny

 "...Billions of lighthouses, stuck and the far end of the sky" - she added after a while.